E-commerce

 • Recurring requests after a product or site change.

-When these insights are effectively passed on to the relevant teams, inbound service no longer only addresses the effects.
-It helps fix the causes.
+When these insights are properly fed back to the relevant teams, inbound service no longer deals only with the symptoms.
+It helps fix the root causes.

 The role of AI and automation in inbound customer service

 AI and automation have profoundly transformed inbound customer service.
-They can classify requests, suggest responses, summarize exchanges, assist agents, answer frequently asked questions, and direct customers more quickly to the right resolution path.
+They can categorize requests, suggest responses, summarize conversations, assist agents, answer frequently asked questions, and direct customers more quickly to the right resolution path.

 What they do well